MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part5_Controls.md

 ## 2. Adding Controller support
 In an earlier step, when we applied the Mixed Reality Settings to the scene, we added motion controller support to our scene.
-Let's now recap how those checkboxes translate into motion controllers just working in our scene:
+Let's recap how those checkboxes translate into motion controllers just working in our scene:

 - The *MixedRealityCameraParent* element we added has a child object called *MotionControllers*, and this has a script called *MotionControllerVisualizer*.
 This script will track and render our controller model (position, rotation, as well as input events).